|

 only 5 major currencies.

-$ = 42%, DM = 19%, yen = 13%, FF = 13%, pound = 13% The value of SDR is calculated daily by IMF. |
+$ = 42%, DM = 19%, yen = 13%, FF = 13%, pound = 13% The value of SDR is calculated daily by IMF.
+SDR included $, euro, pound and yen.
+1 SDR =

 |

-| SDRs are merely bookkeeping entries.
+SDRs are merely bookkeeping entries.
 It becomes a reserve asset because of the commitment of participating countries to accept SDRs up to an amount equal to 3 times their own SDR allocations. | |

-| A decision to create SDRs require the approval of a majority of member countries holding 85% of the weighted voting power of the Fund.
+creation of SDR | A decision to create SDRs require the approval of a majority of member countries holding 85% of the weighted voting power of the Fund.
 Once created, SDRs are distributed to participants in proportion to Fund quotas.
-As of 2009, the total allocation reached SDR 204 billion. | |
+As of 2009, the total allocation reached SDR 204 billion. |

-| between central banks | Unlike dollar and other currencies, SDRs are not usable for private international transactions. |
+between central banks | Unlike dollar and other currencies, SDRs are not usable for private international transactions. |

-| SDRs represent a net addition to international reserve that are as useful as gold or dollars, unlike international borrowing (which does not change reserves).
+SDRs represent a net addition to international reserve that are as useful as gold or dollars, unlike international borrowing (which does not change reserves).
 Since it costs nothing to create SDRs, the world saves resources that would otherwise be wasted to mine and refine gold.
 For this reasons, SDRs are sometimes called paper gold.
 However, they should be called "e-Gold" (electronic gold) since no paper notes are issued. | |

-| importance | SDR plays a limited role as an international reserve asset due to its small quantity relative to the daily transactions volume (about $5 trillion dollars) in the foreign exchange market.
-Its main function is the unit of account of transactions of international organizations and central banks. |
+importance | SDR plays a limited role as an international reserve asset due to its small quantity relative to the daily transactions volume (about $5 trillion dollars) in the foreign exchange market.
+Its main function is the unit of account of transactions of international organizations and central banks.
+SDR is not tied to any single currency., and hence there is no need for the US to have large trade deficits in order to provide more reserves to the ROW. |

-| SDRs can be created as needed to insure stable growth of international reserves.
+SDRs can be created as needed to insure stable growth of international reserves.
 If SDRs replace $ as reserve assets in central banks, the US does not have to be a world banker.
 SDR makes the IMF an international central bank. | |

-| interest rate | Once every year, the IMF charges every country interest on allotment, and credits every country with interest on the average SDR holdings during the past year.
+interest rate | Once every year, the IMF charges every country interest on allotment, and credits every country with interest on the average SDR holdings during the past year.
 The interest rate was 1.5% per year originally, but raised to 5% in 1975.
-Now it is calculated weekly based on short term interest rates in the money market. |
+Now it is calculated weekly based on a weighted average of short term interest rates in the basket currencies (Euro, Yen, Pound Sterling, USD, Renminbi).
+1 SDR is about $1.5 in April 2014. |

-The international monetary system evolved in a way that was not foreseen in the Articles of Agreement of IMF.
-During the 1950s the US emerged as the leading reserve country, and the dollar increasingly taking over the function of gold as a major international reserve asset. |
+unforeseen development | The international monetary system evolved in a way that was not foreseen in the Articles of Agreement of IMF.
+During the 1950s the USD increasingly took over the function of gold as the major international reserve asset. |

 |

-| central role of $ | |
+central role of $ |

-| dollar as principal reserve asset | The US balance of payments was more important than those
+dollar as principal reserve asset | The US balance of payments was more important than those

 of other countries, because other countries were holding